JJ/granada-off/text/graffiti.md

-So it is difficult to say where to start, but since this is about going off the beaten track, ride the SN3 to the end of the line and start there.
+So it is difficult to say where to start, but since this is about going off the beaten track, ride the SN3 to the end of the line and start from there.

 >You will be close to the Faculty of Fine Arts and the Computer
 >Science and Telecommunications school.
 I talk about them on the
->chapters on the university of Granada and the other one on geek
+>chapters on the university of Granada and the  one on geek
 >stuff.

 As soon as you step down from the bus, you will see a parking lot that